 Guest Players – Guest Players are responsible for their own travel costs and a prorated portion of tournament expenses, such as Coach and Trainer travel reimbursement.
 See PIM 019.

 Injuries/Moving/other – This is subject to the current PIM on refunds for players injured and/or moving out of the area.

 The Club will consider hardships on a case by case basis.
-There is a small amount of money set aside in the budget for such situations.
+There is an amount of money set aside in the budget for such situations.
 The Club Treasurer handles requests for scholarships.

 Team Fundraising must be approved by the RAGE Board.
 As a Club, we need to make sure we don’t violate Sponsor contracts.
 This includes Competing Sponsor uniform emblems or other advertising.
 The Club strongly encourages fundraising activities to reduce the cost of soccer and also for Team building purposes.
 See PIM 016.

 Communications from the Club Treasurer and/or Bookkeeper to the Team Treasurers will be done primarily via e-mail.
 If you do not have access to e-mail, please let the Club Bookkeeper know so that other arrangements can be made.

 The Club Treasurer will develop a Recreational and a Competitive program budget with the respective vice presidents.
 The Recreational program budget will be presented at the Board of Directors meeting in March.
 The Competitive program budget will be presented at the Board of Directors meeting in May.

 In order to assure the safekeeping of the funds of the Pleasanton Girls Soccer Association, all funds must be held by an FDIC institution or invested in US Government obligations or obligations of a banking institution.
 Such investments may be in checking accounts, money market funds, bank certificates of deposit or treasury notes or bills.